aggrawal-ankur/gitbook/content/docs/low-level-architecture/_index.md

 weight: 1
 ---

-Understanding low level systems is about understanding how things work at assembly level.

-We are not going to study assembly alone.
-It is going to be a mixture of C and assembly.

-We will discuss how C constructs exist in assembly.
-How abstractions in C are translated to assembly.
+At beginner level, we can say that understanding low level systems is largely about computer architecture and how the constructs in C are translated to assembly.

-I don't expect a mastery in C, but normal understanding of programming is expected.
-Although it is not really required because we scratch the surface before diving in anyways.
-So, yeah.
+Normal understanding of programming is enough to pursue this journey.

 Enjoy.